bozsahin/thebench/README.md

    This will create <code>thebench</code> folder with code and documentation.

-2. Open a terminal  and change to that directory
-   (in linux, Mac or Windows with WSL system---with terminal in that system):

-   In the terminal, do  the following:
+2. In the terminal and in that directory, do  the following:

    <code>./install-bench</code>

    <code>pip install sly</code>

    <code>pip install cl4py</code>

+You are done with installation.

 Open a fresh terminal.